Annual vs. perennial plant evolution: Environmental drivers

 High environmental stochasticity, i.e., random fluctuations in climate or disturbance regime, can be buffered by both the annual and perennial habit.
 However, the annual habit is more closely associated with a stochastic environment, whether that is naturally or artificially induced.
 This is due to higher seedling compared to adult survival in such stochastic environments; common examples are arid environments such as deserts as well as frequently disturbed habitats (e.g., cropland).
 Iteroparous perennial species are more likely to persist in habitats where adult survival is favored over seedling survival (e.g., canopied, moist).
 This adult/juvenile trade-off can be described succinctly in the following equations: λ_{a} = cm_{a}λ_{p} = cm_{p} + pm_{a} > (or <) m_{p} + (p/c)(Silvertown & Charlesworth, 2001, p.
 296)Where: λ_{a} = rate of growth of annual population. λ_{p} = rate of growth of perennial population. c = survival to reproductive age (flowering). m_{a} = seeds produced for each annual individual (average). m_{p} = seeds produced for each perennial individual. p = adult survival.

 If m_{a} > m_{p} + (p/c), the annual habit has greater fitness.
 If m_{a} < m_{p} + (p/c), the perennial habit has greater fitness.
 Thus a great deal of the fitness balance depends on the reproductive allocation to seeds, which is why annuals are known for greater reproductive effort than perennials.

 Different climate and disturbance patterns may also cause demographic changes in populations.

 Evolution rate

 The annual vs. perennial trait has been empirically associated with differing subsequent rates of molecular evolution within multiple plant lineages.
-The perennial trait is generally associated with a slower rate of evolution than annual species when looking at both non-coding and coding DNA.
+The perennial trait is generally associated with a slower rate of evolution than the annual trait when looking at both non-coding and coding DNA.
 Generation time is often implicated as one of the major factors contributing to this disparity, with perennials having longer generation times and likewise an overall slower mutation and adaptation rate.
 This may result in higher genetic diversity in annual lineages.

 Plant taxon groups that have evolved both annual and perennial life forms.